Corsica Yacht Charter, France

-On the southern tip of Corsica, the superb harbor at Porto-Vecchio gives access to the hundreds of luxury yachts and superyachts that choose to visit Corsica each summer.
-Enjoy the day taking in the fabulous scenery or visiting one of the area's many stunning beaches.
-From Porto-Vecchio, discover the beautiful white beach of Palombaggia, shaded by a parasol of pine trees where water takes on deep shades of blues and greens.
+On the southern tip of Corsica, the superb harbour at Porto-Vecchio becomes the rest stop for hundreds of luxury yachts and superyachts that choose to visit Corsica each summer.
+In addition to the fabulous luxury shopping and dining opportunities in town, use the daylight hours for taking in the fabulous scenery and the many stunning beaches: From Porto-Vecchio, discover the beautiful white beach of Palombaggia, shaded by a parasol of pine trees where water takes on deep shades of blues and greens.

 Set on a hillock overlooking a beautiful deep blue bay, Porto Vecchio, is said to be one of the most distinguished harbours in Europe.